 Looking for more stepwells?
-Check out Sid the Wanderer’s article on Adajal stepwell in Ahmedabad!
+Check out Sid the Wanderer’s article on Adajal stepwell in Ahmedabad.

 Diu, Gujarat (West India)

-Ayodhya, Uttar Pradesh (Central India)
+Ayodhya, Uttar Pradesh (North India)

-Not only is it the birthplace of Ram, it’s also the birthplace of several Jain holy men, and was part of the Mughal Empire.
-The narrow side streets of Ayodhya are thus a feast for the eyes, with temples, shrines, and intricate latticework.
+Not only is it the birthplace of Ram, it’s also the birthplace of several Jain holy men.
+Once part of the Mughal Empire, the narrow side streets of Ayodhya are a feast for the eyes, overflowing with temples, shrines, and intricate latticework.

 Loktak Lake, Manipur (Northeast India)

 Spending some peaceful days on the shore of Loktak Lake is a must for anyone wandering to the northeast.
-You can sit and watch fishermen and -women navigate between the floating islands of plants in their wooden boats, read a book to the sound of buzzing dragonflies and fresh fruit falling from the trees, or admire the seemingly endless variety of flowers growing around the peninsula jutting into the lake.
+You can sit and watch fishermen and -women navigate between the floating islands of plants—known as phumdi—in their wooden boats.
+Read a book to the sound of buzzing dragonflies and fresh fruit falling from the trees.
+Admire the seemingly endless variety of flowers growing around the peninsula jutting into the lake.